ydmosende2030-lab/CS2---Task-Organizer/README.md

 Task Manager

-‎- A simple command-line task manager that helps users add tasks, track deadlines, mark tasks as completed, and identify urgent tasks.
+A simple command-line task manager that helps users add tasks, track deadlines, mark tasks as completed, and identify urgent tasks.
-‎

 Overview

-- This program allows users to manage their tasks efficiently using a menu-driven interface. ‎It is designed for students or anyone who wants a lightweight way to track deadlines directly in the terminal.
+This program allows users to manage their tasks efficiently using a menu-driven interface.
+It is designed for students or anyone who wants a lightweight way to track deadlines directly in the terminal.

-‎
-‎Features
+Features

-‎- Add tasks with deadlines
+Add tasks with deadlines

-‎- View all tasks with completion status
+View all tasks with completion status

-‎- Mark tasks as completed
+Mark tasks as completed

-‎- Show urgent tasks (due within 3 days)
+Show urgent tasks (due within 3 days)

-‎- Delete tasks
+Delete tasks

-‎- Simple menu-driven interface
+Simple menu-driven interface

-‎
-‎Technologies Used
+Technologies Used

-‎- Python
+Python

-‎- Built-in modules:
+Built-in modules:

-‎  - datetime
+datetime

-‎  - time
+time

-‎
-‎How It Works
+How It Works

-‎- Tasks are stored in a list during program execution.
+Tasks are stored in a list during program execution.
 Each task contains:

-‎  - Title
+Title

-‎  - Deadline
+Deadline

-‎  - Completion status
+Completion status

-‎
+Note

-‎Note: Tasks are not saved permanently.
+Notes: Tasks are not saved permanently.
 They reset when the program closes.

 Installation
 1. Clone the repository